MiDataInt/mdi-desktop-app/docs/options/mdi-directories.md

 ### Data Directory (advanced)

-Most often, all the code and data used by the MDI resides under the MDI Directory, e.g., /path/to/mdi.
+Most often, all code and data used by the MDI resides under the MDI Directory, e.g., /path/to/mdi.

 <div class="entityBox outerBox">